 How does the troll exhibition relate to Aullwood?

 Birds, nature, ecosystems and conservation are all central to Aullwood Audubon’s mission, which is reflected in the trolls’ story.
 The exhibition also pays tribute to Dayton’s place in the history of aviation and the wonder of so many children who see birds (and airplanes) fly for the first time.
 In fact, the Wright Brothers studied the flight of birds as they worked to design the first airplane.
 It makes sense that a young troll would also choose birds as her teachers.
-The story of our trolls, “The Troll That Hatched an Egg”. is posted in the lobby of the nature center and farm discovery center and can also be read online.
+“The Troll That Hatched an Egg”, the story of our trolls, is posted in the lobby of the nature center and farm discovery center and can also be read online.
 A special version of the story and a commemorative troll map is now available for purchase at either the center or the farm for $5.00.

 Is there a charge to visit Aullwood Audubon?